MasterLufier/Creality-K2-Custom-Macros/README.md

   - Disabled console flood
 - Max bed temp increased to 140c
 - Heater fan speed increased to full.
 It's ok for heating but you can get best result with my Ultimate Exhaust system https://www.crealitycloud.com/model-detail/67c9f8b07f0b8c17944c377b?source=22
-### tool.cfg Please do not use this module if you are not sure what it does.
-under development now, but some features work:
+### tool.cfg
+> [!NOTE]
+> I am not sure about all the commands in this module, as they are the result of reverse engineering and require a lot of testing.

 - added Toolhead buttons for manual load and unload filaments.
-T17 for unload any.  \
+T17 for unload any.
+Do NOT press any buttons except T17 to unload filaments. \
 ![изображение](https://github.com/user-attachments/assets/afea66c2-4f16-4baf-859d-b6a7c3ac8330)
 - Unloading CFS filament is disabled after printing.
 This is great for reusing the same filament.
 - Spoolholder can be used from ORCA without unplugging CFS and feed filament through buffer!
 Just add +1 filament to your project (if you have 1 CFS connected - fifth, if 2 CFS-ninth etc.), set it for parts and push print! \
 ![изображение](https://github.com/user-attachments/assets/f3d3497c-8c7c-4c29-9110-13ea197c1ac1)
+- All loading and purging parameters, such as temperature and velocity, are used from the slicer, and not from the printer's filament database or printer's on-screen menu.
+- Added pressure stabilization to the last purging step.
+This allows you to print without a skirt, a brim, a priming tower, or any other garbage objects.
+However, in some cases, such as when changing filament types or opposite colours changes, you may want to add a priming tower for better print quality.
+- Loading and unloading CFS filament as quickly as possible.

 To start printing from the spool holder after using the CFS, follow these steps:
 1. Open the Fluidd web interface.